 Bringing Back the Light

 One of the ways that draws me back to the light is to connect with my spiritual roots.
-I have not felt the same personal connection watching sermons on my TV screen- even though I attended a church where the speaker was broadcast on large screens.
+I have not felt the same personal connection watching sermons on my TV screen.
 Podcasts somehow resonated with me more, as the voice coming through my earbuds felt more intimate and directed to me.
 Or perhaps it was the old hymns in the podcast that brought me back to my past, and provided comfort when nothing else felt the same.

 Comfort can come where we least expect it, if we open our hearts to God’s voice.
 In attempting to visit a particular church service with my friend, years ago, we accidentally strolled into a different one.
 It was the wrong building, but the right message.
 Initially I did not think I could relate to it, as the priest spoke about addiction.
 I have never consumed substances, but I had allowed other substitutions to fill my life and pull me away from God.
 We can possess any number of addictions, from busyness to technology, to even hobbies.
 Even a relentless quest for self-care can become a form of idolatry if we neglect our spiritual side.